-Week 6: Noah and the Great Flood
+Week 6: Noah & the Great Flood

 Moses 8; Genesis 6–11

-- Clayton M. White and Mark D. Thomas, “On Balancing Faith in Mormonism with Traditional Biblical Stories: The Noachian Flood Story,” Dialogue: A Journal of Mormon Thought 40, no. 3 (2007): 85–110.
+Clayton M. White and Mark D. Thomas, “On Balancing Faith in Mormonism with Traditional Biblical Stories: The Noachian Flood Story,” Dialogue: A Journal of Mormon Thought 40, no. 3 (2007): 85–110.

-- Duane E. Jeffery, “Noah’s Flood: Modern Scholarship and Mormon Traditions,” Sunstone 134 (October 2004): 27–39, 42–45.
+Duane E. Jeffery, “Noah’s Flood: Modern Scholarship and Mormon Traditions,” Sunstone 134 (October 2004): 27–39, 42–45.

-- Paul Seely, “The Flood: Not Global, Barely Local, Mostly Theological” (a three-part blog series), BioLogos Blog, last modified 5 February 2010.
+Paul Seely, “The Flood: Not Global, Barely Local, Mostly Theological,” BioLogos, 26 January–5 February 2010 (3-part series).

-- Stirling Adams, reviews of The Curse of Ham: Race and Slavery in Early Judaism, Christianity, and Islam and Noah’s Curse: The Biblical Justification of American Slavery, BYU Studies 44, no. 1 (2005): 157–69.
-The story of the cursing of Canaan (Genesis 9:20–27) was used to justify slavery in Antebellum America; it was similarly used by early Mormons to explain the ban on ordaining men of African ancestry to the priesthood.
+Stirling Adams, reviews of The Curse of Ham: Race and Slavery in Early Judaism, Christianity, and Islam and Noah’s Curse: The Biblical Justification of American Slavery, BYU Studies 44, no. 1 (2005): 157–69.
+The story of the cursing of Canaan (Genesis 9:20–27) was used to justify slavery in Antebellum America; it was similarly used by early Latter-day Saints to explain the ban on ordaining men of African ancestry to the priesthood.
 Adams reviews a recent book on the history of “the curse of Ham.”

 Paul H. Seely, “The Date of the Tower of Babel and Some Theological Implications,” Westminster Theological Journal 63 (2001): 15–38.
 Using internal and external evidence, Seely attempts to date the story of the tower of Babel and explain how it fits into our broader understanding of human history.